Information for workers

 Workers looking to file a new claim

 Workers can continue to report a workplace injury or disease during this time, and can do so online or by phone.
 We will continue to register, adjudicate, and make payments on new time-lost claims.
+Please ensure that you also report your injury or disease to your employer and tell your treating physician that you will be making a claim to WorkSafeBC.

 If you’ve had a work-related exposure to COVID-19, please refer to our COVID-19 claims FAQs below, which includes information on when you should report an illness to WorkSafeBC.